 Eligible job seekers registered with a jobactive provider will need to participate in Work for the Dole or another approved activity for six months each year to keep receiving their income support if they have mutual obligation requirements.

 Work for the Dole activities can be hosted by not-for-profit organisations and government agencies.
-The programme gives organisations an extra set of hands to help to undertake activities that would not normally be done.
-Work for the Dole Coordinators work with host organisations to identify suitable activities.
+The program gives organisations an extra set of hands to help to undertake activities that would not normally be done. jobactive providers work with host organisations to identify suitable activities.

 Work for the Dole can help job seekers: